 SWEET APPLE KUZU

-Spring, summer, autumn or winter; you can make this delicious drink anytime.
+You can make this delicious drink anytime, whether in spring, summer, autumn, or winter.
 And it's the most simple and comforting delight you will ever taste!
-Thanks to kuzu, this drink is pleasantly warm, silky smooth, and mildly sweet, and at the same time, the ideal fit for your tummy.
+Thanks to kuzu, this drink is pleasantly warm, silky smooth, and mildly sweet, and it is also the ideal fit for your tummy.

 Why?
 What is kuzu?

-Kuzu, also known as kudzu (Latin name Pueraria Lobata), is a fibrous climbing plant with heart-shaped leaves with a strong life.
-Massive kuzu roots with a length of 1 - 2 metres and weighing between 90 and 180 kilos are among the world's largest.
+Kuzu, or kudzu (Latin name Pueraria Lobata), is a fibrous climbing plant with heart-shaped leaves and a strong life.
+Massive kuzu roots with a length of 1 - 2 meters and weighing between 90 and 180 kilos are among the world's largest.

 Our kuzu starch comes from the wild kuzu plants growing in Japanese mountains.
-Farmers brought it to America in the 30', hoping the plant would control soil erosion and feed cattle.
-Kuzu grew fast, and it overgrew and became a major agricultural problem in the South in the 60' and 70'.
-Residents used to joke that returning from your holiday, you might find your house covered entirely under the kuzu vine plant.
+Farmers brought it to America in the 30s, hoping the plant would control soil erosion and feed cattle.
+Kuzu grew fast, overgrew and became a major agricultural problem in the South in the 60s and 70s.
+Residents used to joke that upon returning from your holiday, you might find your house covered entirely under the kuzu vine plant.

-Luckily, the special of this plant is that every part has a practical use: the roots for food and medicinal use in Oriental medicine, leaves for livestock feed, vines for cloth textiles, and flowers for ingredients in folk medicine.
+Luckily, this plant's speciality is that every part has a practical use: the roots are used for food and medicinal purposes in Oriental medicine, the leaves for livestock feed, the vines for cloth textiles, and the flowers for ingredients in folk medicine.

 Our kuzu starch, made from wild kuzu roots, is a far superior quality cooking starch than ordinary cornstarch, potato, wheat, or sweet potato starch.